-Q4.
-Will acupuncture conflict with my medications?
-No, acupuncture is often part of an overall integrated approach to healing.
-Yet, if your goal is to reduce medications, we'll work with you & your prescribing physician to achieve your goal..
+(4) Will acupuncture conflict with my medications?
+No, acupuncture is often a part of an overall integrated approach to healing.
+You continue your western medications.
+But, if your goal is to reduce medications, we will work with you & your prescribing physician to achieve your goal.

-Q5.
-How much does acupuncture cost & is it covered by health insurance? $80/hour; $45/half hour.
-We accept cash, checks, + credit cards.
+(7) How much does acupuncture cost & is it covered by health insurance?
+We charge $80/hour; $45/half hour, and we accept cash, checks, + credit cards.
 If you have a health savings account (HSA) it's 100% covered.
-If you have lot's of medical / dental expenses you may be able to deduct part of the cost on a 1040 Schedule A. If you have health insurance, first call your plan to verify if covered.
-If yes, we give you a “superbill" to file for reimbursement.
-Medicare, at this time, does not cover acupuncturists who are not working under an MD.
+If you have lot's of medical / dental expenses you may be able to deduct part of the cost on a 1040 Schedule A. If you have health insurance, call your plan to verify if it’s covered.
+If yes, we’ll give you a “superbill" to file for reimbursement.
+Medicare, at present, doesn’t cover us unless we are working under an MD.
 We keep lobbying our congressional representatives for this benefit.

 (8) Do you make house calls for acupuncture treatments?
 Yes, within a 15 mile radius of Vero's Riverside Park.